ElMassimo/queryable/README.md

 you can test by requiring your ORM/ODM and executing queries as usual.

 ## Optional Modules
-Besides Queryable, there are two opt-in modules that can help you when creating query objects.
+Besides Queryable, there are three opt-in modules that can help you when creating query objects.
 These modules would need to be manually required during app initialization or wherever necessary (in Rails, config/initializers).